 - Step 5.
 Fill the bottom portion with a “pond: of distilled water so the cap is just above the water line.

 - Step 6: Plant two or three small plants in the soil.

 - Step 7.
 (Optional) add some pill bugs, worms or a snail to you bottle.

 Now you have created a complete ecosystem as your Earth Day project.
 Keep a log and record every day what happens inside your very own ecosystem.
 And as you are out walking or playing, look around and see how many “ecosystems” you can find.

 Happy Earth Day!

-Jo Anne Vasquez, Ph.D. is Vice President of Educational Practice at Helios Education Foundation.
+Jo Anne Vasquez, Ph.D. is a STEM and Science Education Consultant, and former Vice President of Educational Practice at Helios Education Foundation.

 Share this TodayInAZ.org action on Facebook: